-File encrypted with UEK3 to program at untrusted facility or for Broadcast field update - Click to include:

-- Fabric and/or eNVM into the bitsream files to be programmed. - Export Pass Keys in Plaintext into the bitstream files to be programmed.
+- File encrypted with UEK3 to program at untrusted facility or for Broadcast field update -Click to include: - Fabric and/or eNVM. - Include Plaintext Pass Keys into the bitstream files to be programmed.

 Note: If eNVM/Fabric is One Time Programmable, it is precluded from a bitstream encrypted with UEK1/2/3.